aleshaleksey/fansys23/13-crafting-imbuing.md

 Enchantments on other items fade.
 The magic lingers for: **[Spellcraft roll] x [spell level] x [spell level] days**

 ___
-### Places of Power
+### Enchanting and imbuing in special locations
 Locations associated with supernatural powers facilitate many supernatural processes.
-Enchanting or imbuing in such locations lowers the threshold for successfully imbuing or enchanting.
-Places of power do so for all enchanting and imbuing, while locations aligned to an element only empower magics associated with that element.
-Enchanting and imbuing in these places lowers the threshold by -4.
+Enchanting or imbuing in such locations is either easier, or yields additional benefits.

+___
+#### Locales of Elemental Alignment
+Elementally aligned locales are places where supernatural forces are particularly strong.
+They can include elemental realms, lairs used by dragons for especially long, and places where legendary magic associated with an element had been cast.

+Imbuing or enchanting an item with a spell or ability associated with an element in a locale aligned to the same element lowers the threshold for successfully imbuing or enchanting it by -4.

+___
+#### Places of Power
+Places are powers are locales where supernatural forces are particularly active.
+These can be, for example, shrines to divine and profane powers, or places where the veil is particularly thin.

+The first item successfully enchanted/imbued by a character in a given place of power gains an additional enchantment.
+This enchantment is 2 levels lower (but no lower than level 0) than the highest level effect placed in the item.
+The effect activates and becomes apparent when the magic in the item is first activated, and has a "continuous" duration.

+The exact effect is determined by the DM, but should be thematic to the place of power.

 ___
 ### Re-enchanting/Re-imbuing